metno/fimex/README.md

 packages are installed in non-standard locations or if you wrote your own `.pc` files.

-It is recommended to build fimex outside the source directory, ie BLD != SRC in the above example.
+Since Fimex makes some floating-point calculations in large loops, it is advisable to switch on SIMD/SSE/AVX2 instructions in your compiler.

-Since Fimex makes some floating-point calculations in large loops, it is advisable to switch on SIMD/SSE operations in your compiler.
-On a Xeon machine with a x386 CPU and gcc, the following flags might help (those are default for x86-64)
+On x86-64, the following options might be useful:

-    CFLAGS='-O2 -mfpmath=sse -msse2' CXXFLAGS='-O2 -mfpmath=sse -msse2' cmake ...
+    CXXFLAGS='-O2 -mavx2 -ftree-vectorize -fno-math-errno' ; CFLAGS="$CXXFLAGS" ; cmake ...

 ### Testing the Installation